stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 hspec-golden-tests> Test suite hspec-golden-tests-test passed
 ```

 The test is successful.
-If we check the "./golden" directory we will find two files.
+If we check the ".golden" directory we will find two files.

  - golden : Stores the expected output.
  - actual : Stores the real output from the SUT.